ckipp01/chris-kipp.io/blogs/the-debug-adapter-protocol-and-scala.md

 Language Server Protocol (LSP), especially if you're a [Metals](https://scalameta.org/metals/) user or were an early user of Dotty when it had a built-in LSP server.
-You've also more than likely been exposed to the Build Server Protocol (BSP) even if was just in passing by seeing [sbt](https://www.scala-sbt.org/) create a `.bsp/` directory in your Scala workspace.
+You've also more than likely been exposed to the Build Server Protocol (BSP) even if it was just in passing by seeing [sbt](https://www.scala-sbt.org/) create a `.bsp/` directory in your Scala workspace.
 Another popular protocol is the Debug Adapter Protocol, which again you may have rubbed up against if you're using Metals.
 I've seen a lot of